 At the beginning of the 1st, 2nd and 3rd semester, an introduction week takes place at each consortium university.
 The participation in each introduction week is mandatory.

-The participation in the Bayreuth International Summer School during the 2nd semester and the EIMAS Winter School(s) are mandatory.
+The participation in the EIMAS Winter Schools are mandatory.

-Each student is expected to actively contribute to the organisation of the EIMAS Winter School in his/her 3rd semester.
+All students have to participate in the Winter Schools in their 1st and 3rd semester and are expected to actively contribute to the organisation of the EIMAS Winter School in their 3rd semester.

 c) Field research or internship

-Each student chooses one supervisor for his/her field research or internship and the final master thesis.
-The supervisor needs to affirm his/her support by signing the ISLA which includes the working title of the field work and coincidently of the master thesis.
+Each student chooses one supervisor for their fieldwork, who will also be their supervisor for the final master thesis.
+The supervisor needs to affirm their support by signing the ISLA, which includes the working title of the fieldwork and the (preliminary) title of the master thesis.
 The fieldwork has to be consistent with the ISLA.

 d) Thesis writing, submission and evaluation

 The master thesis will be written in the 4th semester.
-The student will get support in the supervision seminar as well as in direct communication with his/her supervisor and two more mentors he/she can choose in consultation with his/her supervisor.
-At least one of these two mentors has to be member of another consortium university or an associated partner institution.
+The student will get support in the supervision seminar as well as in direct communication with their supervisor and two (external) mentors they can choose in consultation with their supervisor.
 The names of the mentors have to be indicated in the ISLA.

-The thesis has to be submitted to the EIMASCC by 30 June of the same year.
+The thesis has to be submitted to the EIMAS Coordinator latest by 30th June of the same year.

 e) Thesis defence

-The thesis defence will take place at the university where the student is enrolled in his/her 4th semester by end of August of the same year.
-It will be conducted and evaluated by the supervisor and one Dean, who attend the defence physically, and at least one external examiner, who attends physically or via video conference.
+The thesis defence will take place at the university where the student is enrolled in their 4th semester by end of August of the same year.
+It will be conducted and evaluated by the two examiners of the master thesis.
 At the end of the defence, the student will be informed about the result of the thesis as well as the defence.